spectrocloud/librarium/docs/docs-content/troubleshooting/generate-har-files.md

 ## Prerequisites

 - A browser of choice (we recommend Chrome, Safari, or Firefox).
+If you're using Safari, make sure to [enable its web development features](https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features) first.
 - A text editor of choice (we recommend [Visual Studio Code](https://code.visualstudio.com/) or [Sublime](https://www.sublimetext.com/)).

 ## Generate and Sanitize HARs